imanidev/imanidev/README.md

 - Gardening and taking much-needed naps

 ## 🤝 Let's team up
-I'm up for collaborating on open source projects with businesses or individuals.
+I'm up for collaborating on open-source projects with businesses or individuals.
 Let's create something awesome together!

 Wanna connect?
 Find me on [LinkedIn](https://www.linkedin.com/in/imaniroberts/) or send me an email at imaniroberts.dev@gmail.com.